In mourning yet again, NYC prepares to honor fallen officer

 “It just really has impacted our entire city, if not the entire country.
 And this is coming after having five officers shot, the 11-month baby shot in Brooklyn,” the mayor said.

-The shooting is the latest in a string of crimes that have unnerved the nation’s largest city.
+The shooting is the latest in a string of crimes that have unnerved the nation’s most populous city and the country’s largest police force, with 36,000 officers.

 In the three weeks since Adams took office, a 19-year-old cashier was shot to death as she worked a late-night shift at a Burger King, a woman was pushed to her death in a subway station, and a baby was critically injured when she was hit by a stray bullet as she sat in a parked car with her mother.
 With the Harlem shooting Friday night, four police officers had been shot in as many days.